jmconsultantgroup/wine-clustering-project/README.md

 #### Summary:
-bathroom_count and calc_sqr_ft have a moderate correlation with the target(tax_value).
-However, yearbuilt, bedroom_count and the county code dummies have a very week correlation with the target.
+Proof had the highest correlation with wine quality, while citric acid and free sulfur dioxide had a correlation but a much weaker one.